 If You See an Oriole Nest, Offer Bugs

 If you are lucky enough to see one of the small, grey sack-like nests in your yard, start offering mealworms.
 In the early summer, the birds crave the sweet from fruit nectar after their long migratory flight north.
-However, once breeding season starts, they will begin to seek out insects.
+However, once the breeding season starts, they will begin to seek out insects.
 Mealworms are a great high-protein food that will build them up for their next flight south.

 Leave Oriole Nests in Place